InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/doctrine.md

 Includes dimensions beyond the third.

 After death:
-- Weak consciousnesses dissolve and dissipate into the aether.
+- Consciousnesses with insufficient practical knowledge of the Gospel dissolve and dissipate into the aether.
 - Sufficiently developed consciousnesses maintain their existence.

 [![Heavenly Realms](https://img.youtube.com/vi/Olo3Lc_jkZc/0.jpg)](https://www.youtube.com/watch?v=Olo3Lc_jkZc)

 #### Purgatory
-Some consciousnesses are bound by attachments to the material plane.
+Some consciousnesses are bound by attachments to the material plane;
+they are bound to purgatory.
 A permanent existence here cannot be maintained and minds that exist here grow tormented from the nature of the plane.

+Although it is not formally canon, it is commonly believed that the mind becomes acutely aware of each molecule of the the things to which it is bound, including the body and material possessions, causing the inherent torment of this state of existence.

+These minds must purge themselves of their attachments before dissolving into the aether.
 Being purged of attachments, a mind proceeds to Judgment.
-These minds must proceed to Judgment before they dissolve into the aether.
+Failure to do so is game over.
+Fortunately, this is the only level at which failure means losing the game.

 As a result of this doctrine, practices such as burial, embalming, mummification, etc., known as Soul Harvesting, are considered perversions of the Divine Plan,